 Each year the Recreation and Parks Department puts together an exciting and educational array of camp offerings.
 It's no different this year!
 From sports camps to dancing to coding—there is something for everyone.
 Here are five camps to get excited about:

-Our programs will continue to follow guidance provided by the Centers for disease Control and Prevention.
+Our programs will continue to follow the guidance provided by the Centers for Disease Control and Prevention.

 Summer Fun Camp

-The Summer Fun Playground camp for rising 1st-6th graders operates for eight weeks from June 21 through August 12.
+The Summer Fun Playground camp for rising 1st-6th graders operates for eight weeks from June 20 through August 11.
 Campers will enjoy a fun-filled summer including sports, arts and crafts, games, special events, and a weekly field trip or entertainment visit to the camp.
 Time is also available for unstructured play.
 Each week's activities are theme-based.
 The camp runs Monday through Friday, 9am-3pm and is located at Cherry Hill Park.
-Field trip registration opens in May.
+The cost of field trips is now included in the weekly fee.
+The exact field trip schedule will be posted in late May.

-A Summer Fun Parent Orientation will be held on Tuesday, June 7.
-Time and location TBA.
-The orientation will provide an overview of important information regarding Summer Fun, including camp structure, schedule, policies and procedures.
+A Summer Fun Parent Orientation will be held at 7pm on Tuesday, June 13 at the Cherry Hill Park pavilion.
+The orientation will provide an overview of important information regarding Summer Fun, including camp structure, schedule, policies, and procedures.
 It will also provide families an opportunity to meet the camp staff.

 Counselor in Training

 Apply to be a Counselor in Training (CIT).
-CITs are assigned to our Summer Fun Playground Camp and assist counselors and the camp director with daily activities such as preparing arts and crafts projects, supervising and assisting campers with activities, and being a good leader.
-Volunteering as a CIT is a fun way to gain experience working with children, a sense of responsibility and leadership skills.
+CITs are assigned to our Summer Fun Camp and assist counselors and the camp director with daily activities such as preparing arts and crafts projects, supervising and assisting campers with activities, and being good leaders.
+Volunteering as a CIT is a fun way to gain experience working with children, a sense of responsibility, and leadership skills.

-Applications are due March 31, 2022.
-Interviews will be held in April and acceptance notifications are sent out by May 2.
-Applicants must be at least 13 by June 21, 2022.
+Applications are due March 31, 2023.
+Interviews will be held in April and acceptance notifications will be sent out by May 1.
+Applicants must be at least 13 by June 21, 2023.

 Please save your completed Emergency Information form as "Last Name, First Name".